 - Eligible forms of employment contracts are full-time and part-time contracts as well as marginal employments ("Arbeitsvertrag").
-Contracts for services ("Werkvertrag") are only permitted if the nature of the work means that it cannot be performed through employment contracts. - All persons employed through a WWTF-funded project should receive a fair employment contract with at least a minimum wage according to the "Kollektivvertrag" (collective agreement) of the Austrian Universities / extra university research institutions or for staff employed at institutions with no collective agreement according to the standards of the Austrian Science Fund (FWF, wage scheme available online). - Salaries higher than those stipulated in the collective agreement are possible, subject to the agreement from the host institution and justification due to experience of the researcher.
+Contracts for services ("Werkvertrag") are only permitted if the nature of the work means that it cannot be performed through employment contracts. - All persons employed through a WWTF-funded project should receive a fair employment contract with at least a minimum wage according to the "Kollektivvertrag" (collective agreement) of the Austrian Universities / extra university research institutions.
+For staff employed at institutions without a collective agreement, the minimum wage should adhere to the standards of the Austrian Science Fund (FWF salary scheme available online). - Salaries higher than those stipulated in the collective agreement are possible, subject to the agreement from the host institution and justification due to experience of the researcher.

-- The budget calculation in the submission systems automatically includes an inflation adjustment of 3% p.a. - Applications for personnel costs must be in one of the following categories: - Senior Personnel: highly qualified scientists, usually permanently employed - Post Doc: or equivalent qualification, including Senior Postdocs - PhD Student: or equivalent qualification level - Diploma Student: Bachelor or Master students - Office/Technician: administrative or technicians (proportional funding only) - Personnel costs cannot be claimed for permanent senior staff who are already fully financed by the institution.
-Exceptions are in cases (e.g., non-university research institutions and Universities of Applied Sciences) where senior staff has to acquire third party funding for co-financing their own position.
+- The budget calculation for salaries in the submission systems automatically includes an inflation adjustment of 3% p.a. - Applications for personnel costs must be in one of the following categories: - Senior Personnel: highly qualified and experienced scientists, usually in leadership/managerial positions and permanently employed - Post Doc: or equivalent qualification, including Senior Postdocs - PhD Student: or equivalent qualification level - Diploma Student: Bachelor or Master students - Office/Technician: administrative or technicians (proportional funding only) - Personnel costs cannot be claimed for permanent senior staff who are already fully financed by the institution.
+Exceptions apply in cases where senior staff must acquire third party funding for co-financing their own position (e.g., non-university research institutions and Universities of Applied Sciences).
 In these cases, permanently employed senior staff may claim up to 20% of their annual salary from WWTF.